StefanMdvs/quiz-codeInstitute/README.md

 5. User can contact the developer.
 ## 3.2 Structure
 The website contains the landing page where user can choose a category they wish to play, the *About* section containing information about the game, and the *Contact* page where user can fill in a contact form.
-For a good user experience, the header and footer are displayed on each page and a Facebook share button has been added.

 ## 3.3 Design
 ### 3.3.1 Colour scheme
 I have started from the dark grey color as a background and from there I chose a light grey/blue colour for the text.
 For the navigation links and footer I went for a strong green, the same colour being used as border colour on hover over buttons.